caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 ## SLIDE 29
 #### Labeling Systems

 Labeling systems are how designers represent information.
 Product design requires simplicity; too much information can confuse users because it forces them to consume content that might not be relevant to their task.
 This is commonly referred to as the signal/noise problem.
 Simplicity creates the clearest signal of an interface possible.
-That’s why designers create labels that represent loads of data in a few words.
+That’s why designers often strive to create labels that represent loads of data in as few words as possible.

 - For example, when designers give the contact information of the company on the website, it usually includes the phone number, email, and social media contacts.
 However, designers can’t present all of this information on the landing page.
 The “Contact Us” triggers the realization of a labeling system for that information.